3 Day Itinerary in the Faroe Islands

 Day 2: Vágar Island

-The island of Vágar has loads of attractions.
+Vágar Island has loads of attractions.
 One of the must-do activities in the Faroe Islands is to hike to the famous floating lake.
-The view towards the lake from Trælanípa is an optical-illusion that can be difficult to believe exists before you see it with your own eyes.
+The view towards the lake from Trælanípa Cliff is an optical-illusion that can be difficult to believe exists before you see it with your own eyes.

-The lake has two different names, Sørvágsvatn and Leitisvatn, and this natural wonder is definitely worth a visit.
+The lake has two different names, Lake Leitisvatn and some locals locals call it Sørvágsvatn.
+This natural wonder is definitely worth a visit.
 The lake looks like it is elevated far above sea level.
 However, the lake is no more than 90 feet or 27 metre above the ocean.

 The Floating Lake Leitisvatn